-Any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.
+Any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim (examples of a power imbalance include but not limited to, greater physical strength or size, access to embarrassing information and is repeated over time (i.e., behaviors happen more than once or have the potential to happen more than once) or causes severe emotional trauma.
 "Bullying" includes cyberbullying.
-"Bullying" does not include ordinary teasing, horseplay,
+"Bullying" does not include ordinary teasing, horseplay, argument, or peer conflict.